 Sales for the second quarter of 2012 decreased 2.7% year-over-year to \$1,602.4 million, while sales of \$3,475.3 million for the first six months of 2012 decreased 1.0% year-over-year.
 Fiscal year 2011 contained an extra week for our domestic businesses which resulted in a shift in the calendar weeks that are included in each year's fiscal quarter.
-After adjusting for the impact of the change in foreign exchange rates, the impact of stores closed and opened during 2011 and 2012 and this shift in weeks for our U.S. businesses, sales for the second quarter of 2012 increased 0.3% year-over-year, and sales for the first six months of 2012 increased 0.2% of sales in the second quarter of 2012, but increased 0.1% of sales (10 basis points) to 25.7% of sales in the first six months of 2012, compared to the same periods of 2011.
+After adjusting for the impact of the change in foreign exchange rates, the impact of stores closed and opened during 2011 and 2012 and this shift in weeks for our U.S. businesses, sales for the second quarter of 2012 increased 0.3% year-over-year, and sales for the first six months of 2012 increased 0.2% year-over-year.
+Gross profit margin decreased 0.2% of sales (20 basis points) to 25.6% of sales in the second quarter of 2012, but increased 0.1% of sales (10 basis points) to 25.7% of sales in the first six months of 2012, compared to the same periods of 2011.
 The decrease in the second quarter was due to lower customer margins, while the increase in the first six months was due to lower supply chain costs, which were partially offset by lower customer margins.
-Operating, selling and general and administrative expenses declined during the second quarter and first six months of 2012, compared to the same periods of 2011 due to lower payroll expense, reduced advertising expense, lower credit card processing fees and lower depreciation expense, which were partially offset by increased incentive compensation expense.
-We reported operating income of \$23.1 million and \$40.9 million in the second quarter and first six months of 2011, respectively.
-As noted in the discussion and analysis that follows, our operating expenses.
-If we eliminate these items from the applicable periods, our adjusted operating income was \$23.1 million and \$66.2 million for the second quarter and first six months of 2012, respectively.
+Operating, selling and general and administrative expenses declined during the second quarter and first six months of 2012 compared to the same periods of 2011 due to lower payroll expense, reduced advertising expense, lower credit card processing fees and lower depreciation expense, which were partially offset by increased incentive compensation expense.
+We reported operating income of \$23.1 million and \$40.9 million in the second quarter and first six months of 2012, respectively, compared to operating income of \$4.0 million and \$32.6 million for the second quarter and first six months of 2011, respectively.
+As noted in the discussion and analysis that follows, our operating results in some periods were impacted by significant items such as charges for store closures and severance.
+These items were recorded in other operating expenses.
+If we eliminate these items from the applicable periods, our adjusted op

 The reported net income (loss) available to OfficeMax common shareholders was income of \$10.7 million, or \$0.12 per diluted share, in the second quarter of 2012 compared to a loss of \$3.0 million, or \$(0.04) per diluted share, in the second quarter of 2011.
-The reported net income available to OfficeMax common shareholders was \$15.6 million, or \$0.18 per diluted share, in the first six months of 2012 compared to \$8.3 million, or \$0.10 per diluted share, in the first six months of 2012 compared to \$8.3 million, or \$0.10 per diluted share, in the first six months of 2011.
+The reported net income available to OfficeMax common shareholders was \$15.6 million, or \$0.18 per diluted share, in the first six months of 2012 compared to \$8.3 million, or \$0.10 per diluted share, in the first six months of 2011.
 If we eliminate the impact of significant items from the applicable periods, our adjusted net income available to OfficeMax common shareholders was \$10.7 million, or \$0.12 per diluted share, and \$31.0 million, or \$0.35 per diluted share, for the second quarter and first six months of 2012, respectively, and \$6.0 million, or \$0.07 per diluted share, and \$17.4 million, or \$0.20 per diluted share, for the second quarter and first six months of 2011, respectively.